PeerDB-io/peerdb/README.md

 | --- | --- | --- |
 | PostgreSQL | BigQuery | Under development |
 | PostgreSQL | Snowflake | Under development |

-## **Why PeerDB?**

-Existing ETL tools primarily focus on supporting a wide range of data-stores.
-However, they fall short in providing a rich experience for any two specific data-stores.
-This becomes evident when your workloads need scale or have demanding feature requirements.
-It is common for such users to try out these tools and fail – tools not meeting their performance and reliability SLAs or lacking the required features.
-Such users resort to developing their own in-house solutions, investing a lot of time and resources.

-#### **Data-store nativity at it’s core, enabling scalable ETL**

-PeerDB takes a data-store first approach to ETL.
-It supports a set of highly adopted stores, implements multiple infrastructural and data-store native optimizations, to provide a highly scalable and feature-rich ETL experience for you.
-For example, in a sync from Postgres to BigQuery or Snowflake, PeerDB is 10 times faster than other tools.
-We are database experts and believe that an ETL toolshould be datastore centric, than a hodge-podge of too many connectors.

-#### **Postgres-compatible SQL interface to do ETL**

-The Postgres-compatible SQL interface for ETL is unique to PeerDB and enables you to operate in a language you are familiar with.
-The idea is that you do ETL the same way you work with your databases.

-You can use Postgres’ eco-system to manage your ETL —

-1. Client tools like pgadmin, psql to run SQL commands.
-2. BI tools like grafana, tableau to visually monitor syncs and transforms.
-3. Database migration and versioning tools like Flyway to manage your ETL.
-4. Any language (Python, Go, Node.JS etc) and Scheduler (AirFlow) for development.
-5. And many more

 ## License